 my cat, who is perfect, but, sadly, he lives in Portland with my parents.

 Hey!
-I'm Raveena Sajjan, a junior at Seattle U
+I'm Raveena Sajjan, a senior at Seattle U

 from Bellingham, WA.
 I am an English and Women and Gender studies double major.